 From EC member Nigel Bishop (our man in the Roach)

 Very uspset to hear of dear Lena's loss.
 I sailed to Hollowshore once when very ill and Lena was very comforting, producing a friendly nurse, and a shopping bag bag full of wine (including glasses).
 I forgot my pain except when laughing, a lot!

 From Dutch Member Rik Homan

-Bob phoned me this week to bring the sad, but not unexpected news of Lena’s death.
+Bob phoned me to bring the sad, but not unexpected news of Lena’s death.

 I met her the first time I was sailing in England with my 18’open boat Elisabeth at the Shotley event in 1993.
 Lena made us very welcome and I returned year after year, not only to sail the East Coast, but also to meet her in Faversham.

 In October 1995 she sailed over to Holland with Linnæa, a very adventurous voyage.
 On the way to Reeuwijk she moored in darkness along several other yachts.
 In the morning she was awakened by noises on deck; when she opened the hatch her boat was already being hoisted ashore as the other yachts for winter storage.
 Imagine the amazed workman seeing this blond lady in her nightdress appearing from the hatch, using wild sign-language to put her boat back down in the water!